Natural vs Synthetic skincare ingredients

 Green Zone: The safest skincare ingredients.

-Orange Zone: Potential accumulative irritants
+Orange Zone: Potential Irritants

-Red Zone: Allergenic compounds
+Red Zone: Allergenic Compounds

 Black Zone: Formaldehyde releasing preservatives

 Are you surprised to learn that botanicals and essential oils dominate the allergens category?
 It makes sense when you remember that plants do create these compounds to defend themselves after all.
 Learn more about fragrances here.
 What about the fact that EDC's can be found in nature?
 Yep.
 Even formaldehyde is naturally occurring in fruits like bananas and pears for example.
-Just keep your mantra going.
+Just keep your mantra that you learned from "What skincare ingredients should you avoid" going.

 How Much?
 How Often?
 How Long?